jonashackt/spring-boot-graalvm/README.md

 ### Tackling 'Error: Image build request failed with exit status 137' with the -J-Xmx parameter

-[As mentioned in the Spring docs](https://repo.spring.io/milestone/org/springframework/experimental/spring-graal-native-docs/0.6.1.RELEASE/spring-graal-native-docs-0.6.1.RELEASE.zip!/reference/index.html#_options_recommended_by_default), we should use the `--no-server` option when running Native Image compilations with Spring for now.
+[As mentioned in the Spring docs](https://repo.spring.io/milestone/org/springframework/experimental/spring-graalvm-native-docs/0.7.0/spring-graalvm-native-docs-0.7.0.zip!/reference/index.html#_options_enabled_by_default), the `spring-graalvm-native` uses the `--no-server` option by default when running Native Image compilations with Spring.

 But why is this parameter used?
 See the official docs: https://www.graalvm.org/docs/reference-manual/native-image/

 > Another prerequisite to consider is the maximum heap size.
 Physical memory for running a JVM-based application may be insufficient to build a native image.
 For server-based image building we allow to use 80% of the reported physical RAM for all servers together, but never more than 14GB per server (for exact details please consult the native-image source code).
 If you run with --no-server option, you will get the whole 80% of what is reported as physical RAM as the baseline.
 This mode respects -Xmx arguments additionally.

-We could leave out the `no-server` option in order to reduce the amount of memory our Native Image compilation consumes - but there's an open issue in combination with Spring: https://github.com/oracle/graal/issues/1952 which says, that the images build without `--no-server` is sometimes unreliable.
+We somehow could leave out the `no-server` option in order to reduce the amount of memory our Native Image compilation consumes - but there's an open issue in combination with Spring: https://github.com/oracle/graal/issues/1952 which says, that the images build without `--no-server` is sometimes unreliable.

 Luckily there's [a hint in this GitHub issue](https://github.com/oracle/graal/issues/920), that we could configure the amount of memory the `--no-server` option takes in total with the help of a `Xmx` parameter like `-J-Xmx3G`.